cosmos/sdk-tutorials/academy/3-ibc/solomachine.md

 #### State signature verification

-Similarly, to verify if the signature that signed a state transition is valid you will remember that a light client has to implement `VerifyMembership` and `VerifyNonMembership` methods.
+Similarly, to verify if the signature that signed a state transition is valid, remember that a light client has to implement `VerifyMembership` and `VerifyNonMembership` methods.

 There you will find similar pseudo code relating to signature verification: